ioBroker/ioBroker.docs/docs/en/install/windows.md

 Either an error message or the installed Node.js version is displayed.

-If a Node.js version number is output, first check whether it still corresponds to the [installation requirements]().
+If a Node.js version number is issued, it must first be checked whether this still corresponds to [Installation Requirements](requirements.md).

 If the error message is `Der Befehl "node" ist entweder falsch geschrieben oder konnte nicht gefunden werden.`, then node.js is not installed and the installation is [can start right away](#nodeinst).